-This is a non-performing and non-accruing mortgage loan of \$10,265,272 which resulted in the reduction of the portfolio's dividend income by approximately \$819,168 in 2014.
+This was a non-performing and non-accruing mortgage loan of \$10,265,272 which resulted in the reduction of the portfolio's dividend income by approximately \$819,168 in 2014.
 In addition and based upon the property valuation, upon sale of the property the Issuer believes that the sale amount will be greater than the principal balance outstanding, but most likely less than the total amount outstanding on the first mortgage, therefore full recovery of past write offs and non-accruals are a low probability.

-The property has been acquired by Transtide Kingsview Limited Partnership.
-See "Item 2.3: Development of Business - Subsequent Period - Real Property and Limited Partnership Investments (As at May 31, 2016)".
+The property has been acquired by Kingsview LP.
+See "Item 2.3: Development of Business - Real Property and Limited Partnership Investments (As at February 28, 2017)".

-3. Shopping Center in Edmonton
+2. Shopping Center in Edmonton